 Professors will provide out-of-class assessment opportunities.
 In asynchronous courses, students will be required to participate in all of the assessments in order to satisfy the attendance requirements for the course.
-These out-of-class assessments may include the following: (1) a discussion board question provided by the professor in advance of a class to prepare students for class; (2) a discussion board question provided by the professor after a class for review purposes; (3) a discussion thread initiated and moderated by a designated student or group of students (4) a short multiple choice review quiz in which feedback is provided on all possible answer choices; (5) a group assignment students submitted to the professor via the Dropbox; (6) an individual written assignment submitted to the professor via the Dropbox.
-This list is not meant to be exhaustive, and professors are encouraged to be creative in generating opportunities for out-of-class interaction.
+These out-of-class assessments may include the following: (1) a discussion board question provided by the professor in advance of a class to prepare students for class; (2) a discussion board question provided by the professor after a class for review purposes; (3) a discussion thread initiated and moderated by a designated student or group of students (4) a short multiple choice review quiz in which feedback is provided on all possible answer choices; (5) a group assignment students submitted to the professor via the Dropbox; (6) an individual written assignment submitted to the professor via the Dropbox; (6) an individual written assignment to be creative in generating opportunities for out-of-class interaction.